 Property Ownership Trusts / Declarations of Trust protect the interests of those who contribute to the cost of purchasing a property.

 A declaration of trust is a legally binding document which sets out and clarifies the financial arrangements between everyone who has a financial and beneficial interest in the property.
 Otherwise known as a deed of trust, it could be crucial for your property purchase particularly if you’re buying as joint owners or getting help to buy a property from someone else.

-A declaration of trust is strongly advised where unmarried couples purchase a home jointly, but contribute to the deposit or the subsequent mortgage repayments in unequal shares.
-In the event of a relationship breakdown, the declaration of trust will document the proportions or percentage of the proceeds of sale which will belong to each of the individuals.
+It is strongly advised where unmarried couples purchase a home jointly, but contribute to the deposit or the subsequent mortgage repayments in unequal shares.
+In the event of a relationship breakdown, the trust will document the proportions or percentage of the proceeds of sale which will belong to each of the individuals.
 Please note that your mortgage lender will probably require information regarding the interest split.

 There are two ways in which you can own a property jointly:

 - Joint tenants- Each joint tenant is an owner and they own an equal share in the property and has an equal right to keep or dispose of the property should they wish to.
 Should one tenant die, the property passes on to the remaining tenant.
 Ownership of the property cannot be passed on in wills.

 - Tenants in common- Each of the co owners owns separate shares in the property.
 The property won’t necessarily pass to the remaining party following death as you are able to pass on your shares in your will.
 A deed of trust is particularly important where people have unequal interests as tenants in common.